altermo/ultimate-autopair.nvim/notes/list-of-things-that-I-may-implement.md

 + [ ] maybe implement `{'(',')',id=1}` for use in cond and other
 + [ ] config scope pairs (not profile/global scope pairs)
 + [ ] reverse tabout
++ [ ] filetype: recursive ts-ft: if in luadoc, wanted lua.